flowtsohg/mdx-m3-viewer/README.md

 ```

 This function call results in the following chain of events:

-1) myPathSolver is called with `"model.mdx"` and returns `["Resources/model.mdx", ".mdx", true]`.
+1. myPathSolver is called with `"model.mdx"` and returns `["Resources/model.mdx", ".mdx", true]`.
-2) The viewer chooses the correct handler based on the extension - in this case the MDX handler - sees this is a server fetch, and uses the source for the fetch.
+2. The viewer chooses the correct handler based on the extension - in this case the MDX handler - sees this is a server fetch, and uses the source for the fetch.
-3) A new Model is created and starts loading (at this point the viewer gets a `loadstart` event from the resource).
+3. A new MDX model is created and starts loading (at this point the viewer gets a `loadstart` event from the model).
-4) The model is returned.
+4. The model is returned.
-5) ...time passes until the model really loads.
+5. ...time passes until the model finished loading.
-6) The model is parsed and properly filled.
+6. The model is parsed and populated.
 In the case of MDX, this will also cause it to load its textures, in this case `texture.blp`.
-7) The model loads `texture.blp` by using its path solver, which returns `["Resources/texture.blp", ".blp", true]`, the viewer gets a `loadstart` event, etc.
+7. The model loads `texture.blp` by using its path solver, which returns `["Resources/texture.blp", ".blp", true]`, the viewer gets a `loadstart` event, etc.

 The path solver did two jobs here.
 First of all, it made the load calls shorter by avoiding to type "Resources/".
 But the real deal, is that it allowes to selectively override sources, and change them in interesting ways.
 Generally speaking an identity solver is what you'll need (as in, it returns the source assuming its an url, its extesnion, and true for server fetch), but there are cases where this is not the case, such as loading custom user-made models, handling both in-memory and server-fetches in the same solver (used by the W3X handler), etc.